swetha0/lab-angular-prograd-contacts/README.md

    npm install --save-dev @angular-devkit/build-angular
 ```

-## PROGRESSION 1 | Display Contacts
+## Progression 1: Display Contacts

 Let's take a look at the starter code.

-There is a file with fake contacts called contact.ts, and the collection of contacts is being exposed to the template in a variable called `contacts`.
+There is a file with fake contacts called contact.ts and the collection of contacts is being exposed to the template in a variable called `contacts`.

 Using `*ngFor`, display the `name`, `email`, `phoneNumber`, and `image` of each contact.

-### PROGRESSION 2 | Add New Contacts
+## Progression 2: Add New Contacts

 Currently, there's a form wired up to an `[(ngModel)]` called `newContact`.

 When a user clicks the button below this form, it's *supposed* to be calling a function called `addContact`.
 Look carefully at the following line and see if you can detect the bug:

 ```html
 <!-- contact-list.component.html -->